American Dream (shopping mall)

-American Dream is a large retail and entertainment complex in the Meadowlands Sports Complex in East Rutherford, Bergen County, New Jersey, and is the second largest mall in the United States behind the Mall of America.
+American Dream is a super-regional shopping mall and entertainment complex in the Meadowlands Sports Complex in East Rutherford, New Jersey, and is the second largest mall in the United States behind the Mall of America.
 Its four opening stages occurred on October 25, 2019; December 5, 2019; October 1, 2020; and September 17, 2021.

-The project was first proposed in 2003 by the Mills Corporation as the Meadowlands Xanadu, with construction beginning in 2004.
-In 2007, the project was taken over by Colony Capital.
+The project was first proposed in February 2003 by Mills Corporation as the Meadowlands Xanadu, (Note: Also called: Xanadu Meadowlands in some sources.) with construction beginning in September 2004.
+The company's previous proposal on a separate site, Meadowlands Mills, was never developed due to legal oppositions regarding environmental concerns.
+In January 2007, the project was taken over by Colony Capital Acquisitions LLC after Mills started financially struggling and began an acquisition by Simon Property Group and Farallon Capital Management.
 In May 2009, construction stalled due to the bankruptcy of Lehman Brothers.
 Triple Five Group announced intent to take over the mall in May 2011, and on July 31, 2013, officially gained control of the mall and the surrounding site.
 Following a series of ownership changes, financing issues, construction delays, and legal challenges, construction stopped again in December 2016.

 In late June 2017, construction had resumed, after new financing had been secured, though the project would suffer a series of "chronically delayed" opening dates.
-Among the attractions that opened in 2019 were the Nickelodeon Universe theme park in October and the Big Snow American Dream ski slope in December.
+Among the attractions that opened in 2019 were the Nickelodeon Universe theme park in October and the Big Snow American Dream indoor ski slope in December.
 The DreamWorks Water Park, which was scheduled to open March 19, 2020, as well as the mall's retail shops and restaurants, were delayed by the COVID-19 pandemic, which forced the mall's temporary closure on March 8, 2020.
 Following Governor Phil Murphy's August 26 announcement that amusements could open with restrictions on September 1, Big Snow American Dream announced it would reopen on that date, while other amusements and the mall's first major retail outlets reopened on October 1, 2020.
-As of August 2024, the mall hosted approximately 450 retail tenants, although legal and financial challenges returned in 2025.
+As of August 2024, the mall hosted approximately 450 retail tenants, although legal and financial challenges persist.